 RED WINGS (4-4-1) at BLUES (6-3-0)

-Season series: This is the third of five meetings this season between these Central Division rivals who will face off four times in the season's first four weeks before concluding their season series on April 7 in Detroit.
-St. Louis dismantled the Red Wings 6-0 in their season opener before the Wings got their revenge with a 5-3 win on Feb.
+Season series: This is the third of five meetings this season between these Central Division rivals, who will face off four times in the season's first four weeks before concluding their season series on April 7 in Detroit.
+St. Louis dismantled the Red Wings 6-0 in their season opener before the Wings got some revenge with a 5-3 win on Feb.
 1. Detroit went 4-2-0 against St. Louis last season, winning all three contests played at Joe Louis Arena.

 Big story: Both teams are mired in a two-game losing skid and hoping to snap that streak with a big division win.
 Goaltending has been a problem for these clubs lately, as Jimmy Howard has posted an .843 save percentage in his last two games while St. Louis' goaltenders sport a woeful .796 save percentage in the same span.

 Red Wings: Detroit showed signs of rust early on this season, starting the year with a 3-2-1 record.
 But there could be some cause for alarm after consecutive losses to last-place teams, including a 4-2 loss in Columbus on Saturday.

 Returning home Tuesday to open a run in which they will play eight of 11 games at the Joe, Detroit hosted Calgary, who posted the League's worst record coming into the game.
 Despite their early-season struggles, the Flams opened the scoring when captain Jarome Iginla notched his first goal of the season just 3:24 into the game.
 Curtis Glencross doubled that lead on the power player just over 10 minutes later.